|

 timeframes that may need to be addressed on a case by case basis considering the necessary performance that

-One of the growing areas of importance in systems work is the creation of adequate, accurate,
+is demanded for a particular technology.
+Specification and Purchasing One of the growing areas of importance in systems work is the creation of adequate, accurate,

 and incontrovertible technical specifications.
 As computing becomes more popular, the common perception is